chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 stuff and so on.
 You basically describe a Scene in terms of objects and features and Apple will do everything for you :sunglasses:.
 One of the most interesting thing about SceneKit on the computer graphics side has been introduced in 2016: physically based rendering (PBR).
-We've already seen what physically based rendering is in [a previous post](http://www.fabrizioduroni.it/2017/12/07/physically-base-rendering-introduction.html "physically based rendering introduction post"), so you already know its theoretical foundation stuff (or go to check it out in case you missed it :wink:).
+We've already seen what PBR is in [a previous post](http://www.fabrizioduroni.it/2017/12/07/physically-base-rendering-introduction.html "physically based rendering introduction post"), so you already know its theoretical foundation stuff (or go to check it out in case you missed it :wink:).
 So that means that SceneKit could render physically based scene using its own entirely new physically based rendering engine.
 Is it worth it?
 Sure!! :blush:  So, let's try it!